With over 190,000,000 visitors going to Twitter each month, you would be silly not to leverage it. But you already know that…

 When Twitter first came out, gaining traffic from it was simple.
 All you had to do was sign up, and people would naturally follow you because there weren’t millions of other users to choose from.
 And when you tweeted a link, people would click on it as the concept of tweets was new.

 But now that people are used to this, gaining traffic from Twitter isn’t as easy as it used to be.
-Due to this, I decided to create an infographic (with some bonus tips below) that will teach you how to grow your Twitter traffic and engagement by 324%.
+Due to this, we decided to create an infographic (with some bonus tips below) that will teach you how to grow your Twitter traffic and engagement by 324%.

 What type of content is best for Twitter engagement?